benoitboidin/cremi_ssh_config_all/README.md

 # CREMI SSH config

-This repo is made for computer science students at Bordeaux University.
+This repo is made to help CS students at Bordeaux University to create config file in order to connect with SSH to CREMI computers.